Bloch's conjecture on certain surfaces of general type with $p_g=0$ and with an involution: the Enriques case: Abstract

 \section{Abstract}

 In this short note we prove that an involution on certain examples of surfaces of general type with $p_g=0$, acts as identity on the Chow group of zero cycles of the relevant surface.
+In particular we consider examples of such surfaces when the quotient is an Enriques surface and show that the Bloch conjecture holds for such surfaces.